PrismaUI-SKSE/PrismaUI-Template-UI/README.md

 # PrismaUI Template UI

-This repository contains an example user interface built using PrismaUI, demonstrating how to implement and use various UI components and features.
+This repository contains an example user interface built using [Prisma UI](https://github.com/PrismaUI-SKSE), demonstrating how to implement and use various UI components and features.

 ## Getting Started